jmamma/MegaCommand_Design/README.md

 ## Project Status:

-- Final PCBs 1_0_0c gerbers have been generated and are being fabricated.
+- Final PCBs 1_0_1 gerbers have been generated and are being fabricated for testing.

 - Parts selection finalized.

 - No guarantee that anything works until latest PCB design fully assembled on my end and tested.

 - Sub systems (SD Card, MIDI, LCD, SRAM) have only been tested with the Arduino libraries, the MIDICtrl framework still needs a core written for the new hardware).